jheinz27/breakinator/README.md

 </div>

 # The Breakinator
-The Breakinator identifies and flags putative artifact reads (foldbacks and chimeric) by parsing a PAF file.
+The Breakinator identifies and flags putative artifact reads (foldbacks and chimeric) by parsing SAM/BAM/CRAM or PAF alignment files.

 ## Installation